ESOC Sprint O, incorporating 2019 Scottish Sprint Championships and bto SOUL 2

 - Score means visiting as many controls as possible in any order in a specific time, like 45mins.

-Pre-entry is now open via Fabian4.
-Pre-entries will close on 27th January.
-Limited entry on the day (EOD) - fees shown in grid below.
+Limited entry on the day (EOD) for SOUL courses - fees shown in grid below.

 SI Air (SIAC) will be used and these will be available via the pre-entry system for hire.